The 5 Cs in Credit Management for Accounts Receivable

 You need to make sure that only the most predictably reliable and financially stable customers can be offered higher credit limits, favorable payment terms, and lower interest rates.

-Effective credit risk management ensures you’re working with customers who can and will pay their bills, but knowing who’s creditworthy involves more than a quick glance at a credit report.
-That’s where the five Cs of credit — character, capacity, capital, collateral, and conditions — come into play.
+Effective credit risk assessment ensures you're working with customers who can and will pay their bills, but knowing who's creditworthy involves more than a quick glance at a credit report.
+That's where the five Cs of credit — character, capacity, capital, collateral, and conditions — come into play.

 These long-standing principles serve the foundation for sound credit assessments and provide a structured way to assess a customer's creditworthiness, so your team can set credit limits, monitor payments, manage non-payment risks, and take action based on payment behaviors over time.